clulab/tomcat-text/wiki/The_Message_Bus.md

 Application name | Role | Description
 ---- | ----  |  ----
 mosquitto | Broker | Coordinator for subscription and publication.
 This *is* the “Message Bus”.
 A single instance is run. mosquitto_sub  |  Reader | Subscribes to topics on the Message Bus.
-Prints to stdout any messages it receives on the subscribed topics. mosquitto_pub |  Writer  | Publishes messages to topics on the Message Bus.
+Prints to stdout any messages it receives on the subscribed topics.  n instances may be run. mosquitto_pub |  Writer  | Publishes messages to topics on the Message Bus.  n instances may be run.